Grengster/SWE-Ueb1/factors.md

                       bound to other ports.

 9. Disposability:     This app has simple execute and shutdown methods which are straightforward and used in the most minimalistic manner possible.

+11. Logs:             For logging I used the Microsoft Interface called ILogger.
+Logging is used to store data in cases of errors, crashes and conflicts to determine possible causes or store data for customers with specialized wishes.